spokestack/spokestack.io/content/docs/iOS/getting-started.md

 Note that we're using a convenience initializer for `SpeechPipeline` that makes a variety of configuration decisions on our behalf.
 There's more to talk about here, but they're topics for another guide.

-The `self` in this example means that the class containing this pipeline also adopts `PipelineDelegate`, `SpeechEventListener`, and `TextToSpeechDelegate` which, conveniently enough, are the next steps.
+The `self` in this example means that the class containing this pipeline also adopts `PipelineDelegate`, `SpeechEventListener`, `NLUDelegate`, and `TextToSpeechDelegate` which, conveniently enough, are the next steps.

-### 4. Delegate methods
+### 4. Implementing Delegates

-Now that we have a pipeline, we need to either adopt the `PipelineDelegate` and `SpeechEventListener` protocols or add extensions for them.
+Now that we have a pipeline for speech and controllers for NLU and TTS, we need to provide implementations for the delegates so that they can send events to you.
 We'll do that in the same class we used in the previous step.

 If you want to disable any buttons or show a special "listening" indicator while recording, put those things in the `PipelineDelegate`'s `didStart` and `didStop` methods; otherwise, the main methods you'll want to implement are `SpeechEventListener`'s' `activate`, `deactivate`, and `didRecognize`.
 The basic layout for the first two would be: